MissingMaps/blog/2023-03-08-IWD-2023-interview-validators.md

 Among the Missing Maps contributors, validators are few and they are instrumental for mappers’ growth, as well as the data quality.
 Women validators are even rarer.
 For the International Women's Day 2023, three women validators from different countries shared their unique perspectives.

-## Honey Grace Fombuena, member and volunteer at OSM Philippines and GIS Associate with Open Mapping Hub Asia Pacific
+## Honey Grace Fombuena, Member and Volunteer at OSM Philippines and GIS Associate with Open Mapping Hub Asia Pacific, Philippines

 <figure>
 <img src="https://www.missingmaps.org/img/images/missingmaps-blog-2023-03-08_IWD_Honey.png">